 The purpose of the status report is to provide updates on the project for stakeholders and team members.
 They highlight how the project is going, how close to completion it is, and whether or not there have been any issues or changes along the way.

-What is the difference between a status report and an assessment?
+What is the difference between a status report and a progress report?